-What Are the Implications of Giving a Gift Versus a Loan to Family?
+What are the Implications of a Loan Versus Financial Gift to a Family Member?

 Q: What is the difference between a gift vs an intrafamily loan?

 On the other hand, a gift is an amount given without any obligation or expectation that it will be paid back.
 For example, if a family member gives a relative a gift, whether in the form of cash, stock, business ownership or other types of assets, he or she doesn’t expect to be repaid and there isn’t any kind of consideration, meaning there’s no money or promise to do something in exchange for the gifted amount.
 From an estate planning perspective, there is an annual amount you can give without paying taxes on it, up to the lifetime exclusion amount, which changes annually for inflation.